About ACS Distance Education

 Throughout the 21st Century ACS has continued to grow internationally.
 By 2003 it was becoming very obvious that the future growth was more overseas than just in Australia.
 ACS now employs staff worldwide.
 The two main offices today are in Queensland, Australia and Stourbridge in England.

 By 2010 affiliated colleges were delivering ACS courses under lisence from 5 different countries.
-Combined, over 5,000 people, across more than 100 different countries are enrolling in ACS courses every year
+Combined, over 10,000 people, across more than 150 different countries are enrolled in ACS courses every year

 John L. Mason Dip.Hort.Sc., Sup'n Cert., FIOH, FPLA, FAIH, MACHPER, MASA

 Mr Mason has had over 41 years experience in the fields of Horticulture, Recreation, Education and Journalism.
 He has extensive experience both as a public servant, and as a small business owner.
 He has held positions ranging from Director of Parks and Recreation (City of Essendon) to magazine editor.
 John is a well respected member of many professional associations, and author of over thirty five books and of over two thousand magazine articles.
-Even today, John continues to write books for various publishers including Simon and Shuster, and Landlinks Press (CSIRO Publishing).
-Amongst other bodies, he is a Felloew of the Institute of Horticulture, Member of the Garden Media Guild and of the British institute of Learning and Development.
+Even today, John continues to write books for various publishers including Simon and Schuster, and Landlinks Press (CSIRO Publishing).
+Among other bodies, he is a Fellow of the Chartered Institute of Horticulture (UK), Fellow of the Australian Institute of Horticulture, Member of the Garden Media Guild and of the British institute of Learning and Development.

 Tutors & Academic Staff